MartinBlackburn/Website-Debugger/README.md

 Submit input without a value

 ####Yellow errors
-Empty elements, except for textareas, inputs and a element with 'clear' as a class.
+Empty elements, except for images, textareas, inputs and a element with 'clear' as a class.
 Images with empty alt text
 Links with empty href
 Links with href of '#' or containing 'javascript'